Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities and sustainable local action.

 Rother District Council regularly allocates some funds from its Community Grants Scheme to support local communities in celebrating events of national importance.
 These grants will be advertised when they are open for applications.

-Projects over £300,000 are not eligible for a Community Grant but may be considered separately by the Council.
-You will need to contact the relevant Head of Service at the Council to discuss.
+Projects with a total value over £300,000 are not eligible for a Community Grant but may be considered separately by the Council.
+You will need to contact the relevant Head of Service at the Council to discuss

 Help and support

-Rother Voluntary Action (RVA), the organisation which supports voluntary and community groups in this area, offers advice on all sources of funding and can assist in applying for grants.
+Rother Voluntary Action (RVA), the organisation which supports voluntary and community groups in the district, offers advice on all sources of funding and can assist in applying for grants for a project.
+It is recommended applicants seek initial advice from RVA before applying, allowing for time for RVA to study, assess and provide feedback before deadline timescales.